Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Stacking

-The stacked average far-IR flux densities at each bin were then extracted from the non-linear least squares best fits to the light profiles derived from corresponding stamps.
-The reason for this is that, at the {\it Herschel} 250, 350 and 500\,${\rm \mu m}$ SPIRE bands, due to the relatively large beam sizes, the clustering of objects associated with the stacked sources is seen to significantly contribute to the mean flux.
+The stacked average FIR flux densities at each bin were then extracted from the nonlinear least squares best fits to the light profiles derived from corresponding stamps.
+The reason for this is that, at the {\it Herschel} 250, 350, and 500\,${\rm \mu m}$ SPIRE bands, due to the relatively large beam sizes, the clustering of objects associated with the stacked sources is seen to significantly contribute to the mean flux.
 Figure\,\ref{fig:cluster} shows the light profile and the best fits for the sample of {\it Herschel} SPIRE 500\,${\rm \mu m}$ sources at $1.25<z<1.75$ with stellar masses between $10.25<{\rm log}(M_\ast/{\rm M_\odot})<10.5$.
-As can be seen, the stacked flux (red line) consists of the average flux from the stacked sample (blue dashed line) and the background flux from the associated sources (green dotted line), both of which can be modeled with a Gaussian function.
+As can be seen, the stacked flux (red line) consists of the average flux from the stacked sample (dashed blue line) and the background flux from the associated sources (dotted green line), both of which can be modeled with a Gaussian function.
 In cases when a double Gaussian (${\rm beam + background}$) gives better fits than a single Gaussian (beam), the background is subtracted and the resulting average flux density of the stacked sample is extracted from a beam component of the best fit.

-The flux density errors are then derived from the corresponding covariance matrices.
+The errors on the stacked FIR fluxes, which are related to the redshifts, stellar masses, and the $NUVrJ$ quiescent galaxy selection procedure uncertainties, were estimated using the bootstrapping method.
+In each step, a mock catalog was constructed by drawing, at random and with replacement, a sample of sources from the original mass-complete dataset.
+The stacking procedure, described above, was then applied and the average fluxes were extracted.
+The process was repeated 1000 times and the uncertainties on the FIR fluxes, $\sigma_{\rm bootstrap}$, taken to be the standard deviation of the resulting simulated values.
+In addition, the contribution to the final stacked FIR fluxes errors from the uncertainties related to the functional fits to the light profiles, $\sigma_{\rm fit}$, described above, as well as the errors related to the individual observed FIR fluxes from Eq. \ref{eq:dstack} were included, with the final errors on the stacked values equal to